zackhorvath/resume/README.md

 I was crawling Reddit and came across another user who mentioned that they were having issues writing a technical document in LaTex.
 Intrigued, I looked for a good use case to experiment with it, and came across a sweet template that someone else had made.
 From there, I reverse engineered the styling documents to understand how the code worked, and modified it for my own uses.

 ### Why put this in CI/CD?
 I wanted to put this online not only as an exercise for myself, but also for everyone to see, and hopefully learn from!
+This is especially great because I can make changes to this "code base" without needing to be on a computer that has TeX libraries, or Docker, installed.